Skip to content

 Who speaks Vietnamese?

-Vietnamese is spoken by around 75 million Kinh people in Vietnam and a further 3 million overseas.
+Vietnamese is spoken by around 75 million Kinh people (the ethnic majority) in Vietnam.
 Many of the ethnic minorities in Vietnam speak Vietnamese as a second language.

 Does Vietnamese use characters like Chinese and Japanese?